trevorjalt/DSA-Stack-and-Queue/README.md

     }

     push(data) {
-        // if stack empty, place on top of stack if (this.top === null) {
+        if (this.top === null) {
             this.top = new _Node(data, null)
             return this.top
         }

-        // if stack already has something
-        // create a new node
-        // add data to the new node
-        // have pointer point to the top const node = new _Node(data, this.top)
+        const node = new _Node(data, this.top)
         this.top = node
     }

     pop() {
-        // remove from the top
-        // pointer points to next item
-        // next item becomes top of the stack

         const node = this.top
         this.top = node.next
         return node.data